 Symptoms can appear anywhere from 10 minutes to 24 hours after consuming xylitol, so veterinary monitoring is necessary if you think your dog has been poisoned.

-Although foods are the most common culprit of xylitol exposure in canines, there are a few mouth-safe products you should keep away from your dog.
+Although foods are the most common culprit of xylitol exposure in canines, there are other products you should keep away from your dog.

 1. Toothpaste and mouthwash